muyangren907/flask_tg/readthedocs/concepts/errors.rst

 Base Errors
 ===========

-All the "base" errors are listed in :ref:`wuyusile-errors`.
+All the "base" errors are listed in :ref:`flask-errors`.
 Any other more specific error will be a subclass of these.

 If the library isn't aware of a specific error just yet, it will instead